Our Vision for an HIV Cure

 David has 35 years of experience in HIV, immunology, virology, and cancer biology, and has held faculty positions and at University of Wisconsin and University of Maryland medical schools.
 Prior to joining AGT, David was Adjunct Professor of Medicine at the University of Maryland Medical School in Baltimore.

-Neil has more than 30 years of experience in finance, strategy, raising capital, SEC compliance, and corporate governance in both public and private companies, with over 10 years of that leading finance for publicly-traded, clinical-stage biotechnology companies.
+Andrew has more than 20 years of experience in accounting, finance, strategy, raising capital, and corporate governance in both private companies and non-profit organizations.